 Katie is a data reporter for NJ Advance Media (NJ.com / The Star-Ledger), covering all things numbers in New Jersey.
 She particularly enjoys covering education data, and was a courts & crime reporter in her previous role.

-When not covering the news, reading the news, or talking about the news to anyone who will listen, Katie enjoys hanging out with her dog, Ollie, and crafting.
+When not covering the news, reading the news, or talking about the news to anyone who will listen, Katie enjoys hanging out with her dog, Jackie, and crafting.

 Jersey Shore beaches must be accessible, but some are more within reach than others